pocorall/syncmap/README.md

 **SyncMap** is a lightweight JSON object map for **synchronized client data**.

 Suppose you have to write a feature similar to bookmark synchronization of Google Chrome.
-When a new bookmark is added, the browser notify a bookmark server.
+When a browser added a new bookmark, the browser notify it to a bookmark server.
 Then the server updates persistent repository(DB) and broadcast the update notification to all the clients listening the user's activity.

-SyncMap is fit for this requirement.
-Client uses a SyncMap object as an ordinary Map collection.
-All the works related to synchronization is managed behind the scene.
+**SyncMap** is fit for this requirement.
+Client uses a SyncMap object as if it is an ordinary Map collection.
+All the works related to the synchronization is managed behind the scene.
 Let's start with an example client.

 ## Client example